apache/flink/docs/content/docs/dev/python/dependency_management.md

 pip freeze > requirements.txt
 ```

-The requirements.txt may look like the following:
+The content of the requirements.txt file may look like the following:

 ```shell
 numpy==1.16.5
 pandas==1.0.0
 ```

-You could also manually edit it by removing unnecessary items or adding extra items, etc.
+You could manually edit it by removing unnecessary entries or adding extra entries, etc.

-You could then specify the `requirements.txt` file inside the code using Python Table API as following:
+The `requirements.txt` file could then be specified inside the code using Python Table API as following:

 ```python
 # requirements_cache_dir is optional